mazinabubeker/Poem-Generator/README.md

 - This app was built mainly with desktop use in mind (not mobile)
 - No external libraries were used (e.g. Bootstrap)
 - All components and designs were made by me, so no citations are needed
-- Chrome is recommended, but not required! :)